Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/type-explanations.md

 - `.noise(x: double, y: double, z: double): Noise3D`{: .language-kube-20 #noise3d-noise }: Gets the value of noise at the give x-y-z point
 - `.octaves(octaves: int): Noise3D`{: .language-kube-20 #noise3d-octaves }: Applies an octave function to this noise, overlaying weaker, more spread out copies of the noise on top of itself
 - `.spread(scaleFactor: double): Noise3D`{: .language-kube-20 #noise3d-spread }: Scales the input dimensions of the noise by the given scale factor
-- `.scaled(min: double, max: double): Noise3D`{: .language-kube-20 #noise3d-scaled-2 }: Maps the output value, expected to be in the range [-1, 1], to the given min and max values
+- `.scaled(min: double, max: double): Noise3D`{: .language-kube-20 #noise3d-scaled-2 }: Maps the output value, expected to be {% in_range -1,1 %}, to the given min and max values
 - `.scaled(oldMin: double, oldMax: double, min: double, max: double): Noise3D`{: .language-kube-20 #noise3d-scaled-4 }: Re-scales the output of the noise to a new range
 - `.warped(warp: OpenSimplex3D): Noise3D`{: .language-kube-20 #noise3d-warp }: Uses the `FastNoiseLite` of the simplex noise to domain warp this noise
 - `.transposeXZ(): Noise3D`{: .language-kube-20 #noise3d-transpose-x-z }: Swaps the x and z axes